Discover more than 150 WIT-related social media accounts at the WIT Social Media Directory.

 If you are not an expert on a topic, you should make this clear to readers and write in the first person.

 Understand that content contributed to a Social Media Site could encourage comments or discussion of opposing ideas.
-Responses should be considered carefully in light of how they would reflect on the person posting the message and/or on the Institute.
+Responses should be considered carefully in light of how they would reflect on the person posting the message and/or on the university.

 If a mistake is made, admit it, be upfront and be quick with a correction.